Saturday, September 14th, 2013 |

 5:30 PM –

-Dr. Michael Roizen from The Cleveland Clinic to address PEO Members at the Granite Club in Toronto on the topic of Executive Health and Wellness.
+Dr. Michael Roizen from The Cleveland Clinic to address PEO Members and guests at the Granite Club in Toronto September 12, 2013.

 Michael F. Roizen, MD, is a Phi Beta Kappa graduate of Williams College and Alpha Omega Alpha graduate of the University of California, San Francisco, School of Medicine.
-He performed his residency in internal medicine at Harvard's Beth Israel Hospital and completed Public Health Service at the National Institutes of Health in the laboratory of Irv Kopin and Nobel Prize winner Julius Axelrod.
 He is certified by both the American Boards of Internal Medicine and of Anesthesiology.
 Dr. Roizen is the Co-founder and Chair of the RealAge, Inc., Scientific Advisory Board.
 He is 62 calendar years of age, but his RealAge is 42.8.

 Understanding the ROI of Social Media and Getting Started Today!